 MTD for corporation tax:

 Companies will have to keep

 digital records and submit

 quarterly summaries of income

 and expenditure.
 Any adjustments

 required to the annual figures

 to bring those totals in line with

 Generally Accepted Accounting

-Practice (GAAP) will be provided in
+Practice (GAAP) will be provided

-another report after the accounting
+in an end of statement report after

-period end.
+the accounting period end.